Top Hill Stations Near Shimla Within 50 Kms

 Naldehra is ideal for travelers who love peaceful walks, nature photography and gentle exploration:

-• Golf & Leisure Walks: Even if you don’t play golf, walking along the well-kept greens is soothing.
-I often take a slow stroll here in the late afternoon when the sun casts golden light over the course.
+- Golf & Leisure Walks: Even if you don’t play golf, walking along the well-kept greens is soothing.
+I love taking a slow stroll here in the late afternoon when the sun casts golden light over the course.

-• Nature Photography: The rolling meadows, scattered pine trees and distant Himalayan peaks make for incredible shots.
-I’ve spent hours here capturing everything from dew-kissed flowers to misty mornings.
+- Nature Photography: The rolling meadows, scattered pine trees and distant Himalayan peaks make for incredible shots.
+I love to spend hours here capturing everything from dew-kissed flowers to misty mornings.

 Hidden Gem

 Just a short walk from the main area, there’s a small tea estate.
-I stumbled upon it one morning and had a cup of freshly brewed tea while the mountains turned pink with sunrise.
+Visit it in the morning with a cup of freshly brewed tea and see the mountains turning pink with sunrise.
 It’s one of those little experiences that make Naldehra unforgettable.

 Food & Stay Tips

-• Where to Stay: There are cozy resorts and homestays that feel tucked away from the world.
-I once stayed in a wooden cottage with a balcony overlooking the golf course—waking up to that view was priceless.
+- Where to Stay: There are cozy resorts and homestays that feel tucked away from the world.
+I will love to stay in a wooden cottage with a balcony overlooking the golf course—waking up to that view is priceless.

 Insider Tips from Me

-• Visit early in the morning to enjoy the calm before tourists arrive.
-I often sip my tea while watching mist float across the hills—pure magic.
+- Visit early in the morning to enjoy the calm before tourists arrive.
+I love to sip tea while watching mist float across the hills—pure magic.

 Theog is a hidden gem that often gets overlooked and that’s exactly why I love it.
 It’s peaceful, untouched by crowds and surrounded by dense forests and sprawling apple orchards.
-My first visit felt like stepping into a quiet village frozen in time—I wandered along narrow lanes and felt completely immersed in the Himalayan charm.
+Theog visit feels like stepping into a quiet village frozen in time—wander along narrow lanes which feels completely immersed in the Himalayan charm.

 What to Do in Theog